Biography & influences

 Her childhood was spent with sporadic trips to Africa and more frequent trips to English grandparents.

-Her grandmother was an avid collector of Victoriana; the collection was huge and catholic, from stuffed animals to porcelain dolls, musical cylinder boxes, kitsch cat pictures and butch gothic or dainty jappaned cabinets.
+Her grandmother was an avid collector of Victoriana; the collection was huge and catholic, from stuffed animals to porcelain dolls, musical cylinder boxes, kitsch cat pictures and butch Arts & Crafts or dainty jappaned cabinets.
 Very much at odds with the earthy Zulu decorative patterns and artefacts battling against 70’s wallpapers and swirling carpets at home.

 As an only child she developed a vivid personal narrative of creatures and rituals to play with and by, and read voraciously with a distinct taste for the gothic and supernatural.